grame-cncm/faustdoc/src/workshops/2020-04-10-faust-juce.md

 }
 ```

 While the `setParamValue` method can now be called directly from `faustObject` to set the value of specific parameters of the Faust object, other polyphony-specific methods are available such as `keyOn` and `keyOff`.
-For an exhaustive list, you can have a look at the source of `FaustPolyEngine` which should just speak by itself.
+For an exhaustive list, you can have a look at the source of `FaustPolyEngine`, which should speak for itself.

 Our final goal for this tutorial is to create a simple plug-in with the following interface:

 <img src="img/polyPlugin.jpg" class="mx-auto d-block" width="60%">

 Hence, the Faust DSP object should be controlled with a polyphonic keyboard.
-New methods must be created in `PluginProcessor.cpp` to send keyon and keyoff events from the `PluginEditor` to the `PluginProcessor`:
+New methods must be created in `PluginProcessor.cpp` to send key-on and key-off events from the `PluginEditor` to the `PluginProcessor`:

 ```
 void PolySynthAudioProcessor::keyOn(int pitch, int velocity)